Sevan National Park: Avifauna

 Sevan lake and its vicinity are rich in avifauna.
 Up to 267 bird species have been recorded in Sevan Basin.
 The known avifauna can be grouped into the orders: Podicipediformes, Pelecaniformes, Phoenicopteriformes, Falconiformes, Anseriformes, Galliformes, Gruiformes, Charadriiformes, Columbiformes, Cuculiformes, Strigiformes, Caprimulgiformes, Apodiformes, Coraciiformes, Piciformes, and Passeriformes.
 56 species are included in the Red Book of Animals of the Republic of Armenia.
 Two of the species are regional endemics Armenian gull (Larus armenicus) and Mountain Chiffchaff (Phylloscopus sindianus).
 The Lake's avifauna faced significant decline after lowering the water level and drying the Gilli marshes, however, started from 2007, the return of some bird species was noted.
 With strengthening of protection regime, which was started in 2013 the returning of species continues.

 Herpetofauna

-In the Masrik River valley, the following species of reptiles and amphibians can be found: Bufo viridis, Hyla arborea, Rana ridibunda, Rana macrocnemis, Paralaudakia caucasia, Anguis fragilis, Eremias arguta, Lacerta agilis, Lacerta strigata, Parvilacerta parva, Darevskia unisexualis, Darevskia valentini, Platyceps najadum, Hemorrhois ravergieri, Coronella austriaca, Eirenis punctatolineatus, Natrix natrix, Natrix tessellata, Vipera ursinii.
+In the Masrik River valley, the following species of reptiles and amphibians can be found: Bufotes viridis, Hyla arborea, Pelophylax ridibundus, Rana macrocnemis, Paralaudakia caucasia, Anguis fragilis, Eremias arguta, Lacerta agilis, Lacerta strigata, Parvilacerta parva, Darevskia unisexualis, Darevskia valentini, Platyceps najadum, Hemorrhois ravergieri, Coronella austriaca, Eirenis punctatolineatus, Natrix natrix, Natrix tessellata, Vipera ursinii.

 Ichtyofauna

 Masrik river and its tributaries flow in the proximity of the urban areas.
-The river is of great importance, since it is a spawning place for such endemic species as Sevan trout (Salmo ischchan), Sevan koghak (Capoeta capoeta sevangi) and Gokcha barbel (Barbus goktschaicus).
-Besides, the young fish of the aforementioned species also live in these rivers till one year of age.
+The river is of great importance, since it is a spawning place for such endemic species as Sevan trout (Salmo ischchan), Sevan koghak (Capoeta sevangi) Besides, the young fish of the aforementioned species also live in these rivers till one year of age.
 This period is very important for the future survival of the species.
-Sevan trout and Gokcha barbel are included in the Red List of Armenia as endangered species.
+Sevan trout and are included in the Red List of Armenia as endangered species.